 Ideally, your questions should be related to how pandas works rather than how you use pandas.
 StackOverflow is better suited for answering usage questions, and we ask that all usage questions are first asked on StackOverflow.
 Thank you for respecting our time and wishes. 🙇

 Maintainers and frequent contributors might also open issues to discuss the ongoing development of the project.
 For example:

 Report issues with the CI, GitHub Actions, or the performance of pandas

 Start roadmap discussion aligning on proposals for what to do in future releases or changes to the API.

 Open issues relating to the project’s website, logo, or governance

 The pandas mailing list email@example.com is used for long form conversations and to engage people in the wider community who might not be active on the issue tracker but we would like to include in discussions.

 We have a chat platform for contributors, maintainers and potential contributors.
 This is not a space for user questions, rather for questions about contributing to pandas.
 The slack is a private space, specifically meant for people who are hesitant to bring up their questions or ideas on a large public mailing list or GitHub.

-If this sounds like the right place for you, you are welcome to join!
-Email us at firstname.lastname@example.org and let us know that you read and agree to our Code of Conduct 😉 to get an invite.
-And please remember the slack is not meant to replace the mailing list or issue tracker - all important announcements and conversations should still happen there.
+If this sounds like the right place for you, you are welcome to join using this link!
+Please remember to follow our Code of Conduct, and be aware that our admins are monitoring for irrelevant messages and will remove folks who use our slack for spam, advertisements and messages not related to the pandas contributing community.
+And please remember that slack is not meant to replace the mailing list or issue tracker - all important announcements and conversations should still happen there.